daniel-kamel/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles is a bash script that displays current directory contents in a long format.

 4-listmorefiles is a bash script that displays current directory contents, including hidden files (starting with .) in long format.

+5-listfilesdigitonly is a bash script that displays the current directory contents including hidden files in long format with numeric user id and group id.